Lightwave234/ATLAS_alternative/README.md

 in the terminal, type ./setup.sh -i to install the depndancies, and ./setup.sh -u to uninstall the application depndancies

 ### useage of the application ###
-type 'python3.10 atlas_alternative.py' into the shell and enter your credentials for the network server:
+before using this, make sure that all the devices are set to their right device modle (only for the fifteen known types) type 'python3.10 atlas_alternative.py' into the shell and enter your credentials for the network server:
 example:
 username: you@tektelic.com